Product Descriptions that Sell: The 2 Reasons People Buy

 2. Gain pleasure

-Logic also comes into play (i.e. can I afford this item, will it fit in the space, will it irritate my skin, etc.).
+Logic also comes into play (i.e. Can I afford this item?
+Will it fit in the space?
+Will it irritate my skin, etc.).

-Pain
+A) Pain

 A pain might be:

-Feeling embarrassed by your dry cracked hands in the winter.
-Or being frustrated with the lack of selection when it comes to cute handmade earrings that are hypoallergenic.
+>> Being frustrated with the lack of selection when it comes to cute, handmade earrings that are hypoallergenic.

-Pleasure
+B) Pleasure

 Most handmade products will fall under this category.
-A new pair of earrings, great smelling soap or a cute coin purse add a little bit of joy to people’s lives.
+A new pair of earrings, great-smelling soap, or a cute coin purse add a little bit of joy to people’s lives.

 Of course you could say “People are frustrated when they don’t have earrings to match an outfit” but realistically, they’re more likely to think about how they want to feel when it comes to buying earrings that match an outfit.